duke-malaria-collaboratory/DiscovR/_episodes/01-r-getting-started.md

 exercises: 15
 questions:
 - "What are R and R Studio?"
-- "How do I read data into R?"
+- "How do I perform tasks and store information?"
 objectives:
 - "To become oriented with R and R Studio."
-- "To be able to read in data from csv files."
+- "To learn about functions and objects."
 keypoints:
 - "R is a free programming language used by many for reproducible data analysis."
-- "Use `read_csv()` to read tabular data in R."
+- "Functions allow you to perform complex tasks."
+- "Objects allow you to store information."
 ---